Ronald Verlin Cassill: Awards

-In 1995 the American Academy of Arts and Letters awarded Cassill the Academy Award for Literature.

-Cassill received the Atlantic Monthly's "Firsts" prize for a short story in 1947.
-He won the O. Henry short-story award for "The Prize" in 1956.
+Cassill received The Atlantic's monthly "Firsts" prize for a short story in 1947.
+He won the O. Henry award for "The Prize" in 1956.
 He was given a Rockefeller grant in 1954 and a Guggenheim Fellowship in 1968.
+In 1995, the American Academy of Arts and Letters awarded Cassill the Academy Award for Literature.

-Literary work and legacy
+Themes and legacy

-Cassill's prolific career writing and publishing, along with a wide array of interests beyond fiction, make it difficult to summarize the thematic nature and concerns of his work.
-His stories and novels concern bucolic life in the midwest, the life of the artist or academic, and at times extend into autobiography.
-A preoccupation with the fates of couples, in alienation and union, is exhibited in much of his fiction, as is the warring of emotional and rational impulses in individuals and pairs.
-A strong visual identification is intrinsic in his prose, likely due to his training as a visual artist.
-His most famous novels were probably Doctor Cobb's Game and Clem Anderson, but both the sheer breadth of his writing, and his pervasive influence as a writing teacher, have secured Cassill's legacy in modern fiction.
+Cassill's career in writing and publishing included many of his interests and encompassed a wide scope.
+His stories and novels concern bucolic life in the Midwestern United States, as well as the life of the artist or academic, and at times extend into autobiography.
+A preoccupation with the fates of couples in alienation and union is exhibited in much of his fiction, as is the warring of emotional and rational impulses in individuals and pairs.

 Cassill's papers are archived at the Mugar Memorial Library at Boston University.